ShadowRonin/shadowronin-github.io/_posts/2023-11-01-learning-rust.markdown

 ---
 layout: post
-title:  "Learning Rust: part 1"
+title:  "Learning Rust: the plan"
 subtitle: "The start of my Rust journey"
 date:   2023-11-01 00:00:15 -0400
 categories: rust
 background: '/assets/images/rusty-chain.jpg'
 ---
 # Overview
 I was inspired to start learning Rust a few days ago after watching [How to Learn Rust](https://www.youtube.com/watch?v=2hXNd6x9sZs) by [No Boilerplate](https://www.youtube.com/@NoBoilerplate).
-Rust was a language I've been interested for awhile now, both because the language and its features takes some novel approaches, and because I wanted to work with a more efficient language, that is closer to the metal.
+Rust is a language I've been interested for awhile now, both because of it has some novel approaches I haven't seen in other langs, and because it's closer to the metal (and more efficient) then the JS and C# I am used too.
 I've worked with C++ some in the past, but I found it to be cumbersome at times.
-I am excited to try Rust's more functional approach, which is closer to the JS I know well, as well as Rust's memory safe features.
+I am excited to try Rust's more functional approach, as well as it's memory safe features.

 # The plan
-I am going to try to roughly follow [No Boilerplate](https://www.youtube.com/@NoBoilerplate)'s plan, with some additional fiddling around with projects.
+I am going to try to roughly follow [No Boilerplate](https://www.youtube.com/@NoBoilerplate)'s plan, with the additional of some projects.
 In general:
 - Read [the book](https://doc.rust-lang.org/stable/book/title-page.html) twice
-    - This gives a strong foundation on the Rust language features and what how it all works
+    - This gives a strong foundation on the Rust language features
-    - first read skip the exercises
+    - on the first read skip the exercises
-    - second read follow [this version](https://rust-book.cs.brown.edu/) which has additional exercise and quizzes
+    - on the second follow [this version](https://rust-book.cs.brown.edu/), which has additional exercise and quizzes
 - Do [rustlings](https://github.com/rust-lang/rustlings)
+    - rustlings is a collection of small exercises
     - Pick out a few to re-do regularly(every week or two), this will act as short practice sessions to keep you fresh
-- While reading the book, follow the related [Rust By Example](https://doc.rust-lang.org/rust-by-example/), which gives more detailed code examples
+- While reading the book, follow the related [Rust By Example](https://doc.rust-lang.org/rust-by-example/)
+    - This gives more detailed code examples

 I plan on also adding some additional projects, before or during the above, including:
 - [Oort](https://oort.rs/?utm_source=tldrwebdev)